 Javier Bardem plays villain Anton Chigurh., who flips a coin to determine whether or not he will kill someone.
 Co-star Tommy Lee Jones played the villain Two-Face in the movie "Batman Forever" who also flipped a coin for similar reasons.

 The trivia items below may give away important plot points.

 There is a strong visual clue (not in the book) that Chigurh did kill Carla Jean.
-Chigurh apparently does not like to get blood on himself; after he kills the Mexicans in the motel, he takes off his socks which presumably have blood on them, and after killing Wells, he lifts his feet off the floor.
+Chigurh apparently does not like to get blood on himself; he draws a shower curtain before shooting a man in a shower to prevent blood spattering on him, after he kills the Mexicans in the motel, he takes off his socks which presumably have blood on them, and after killing Wells, he lifts his feet off the floor.
 As he exits Carla Jean's mother's house, he pauses to check the soles of his boots.

 When Moss is lying hurt on the floor, after crossing the Mexican border, a mariachi group starts singing to him.
 What they say, in English, is: "You wanted to fly without wings, you wanted to touch the sky, you wanted too much wealth, you wanted to play with fire", probably in a reference to the story of the film.

 Anton Chigurh kills or tries to kill almost every person he speaks to during the film.
 The only people he spares are the gas station proprietor, the woman who works in the trailer park office, the woman at the motel front desk, and the two children at the end.
 It is unclear if he kills the man who is in the office when he executes the Businessman.
 He is unable to kill Moss, who instead is killed by the Mexicans.
 It is implied that he kills Carla Jean when he checks the soles of his boots - presumably for blood - after he exits her house.